telekom-mms/falcon-eye-monitoring/Readme.md

   **For production use your own certificates**
 - To prepare the configuration files, use `config` target.

-`make --file Makefile.fem clean config certs`
+`make --file Makefile.fem config certs`

 #### Start